smastelini/smastelini.github.io/content/posts/unespecified-features.md

 As I mentioned before, we monitor some type of error to detect drifts.
 In regression, a usual approach is to rely on absolute errors.
 Other things could also work, but the point is that these metrics are usually unbounded.
 The range of the error depends on the input data.

-Since I did not know by then that the test used in the HAT classifier and replicated in HATR assumed Bernoulli variables, my first thought was to normalize the error between $0$ and $1$ and use the existing code.
+Since I did not know by then that the test used in the HAT classifier and replicated in HATR assumed Bernoulli variables, my first thought was to normalize the error between \\(0\\) and \\(1\\) and use the existing code.

 I've tried different stuff, and Jacob Montiel always kindly listened to my crazy ideas and helped me with them.
 I tried using an incremental version of min-max scaling, but it generated a lot of false alarms.
 My second proposal powered HATR for years.

 My idea was to assume that the absolute errors passed to the drift detectors followed a normal distribution.
 If that were the case, I could push things further and use the empirical rule.
-This rule says that $99.73\%$ of normally distributed data is between the interval defined by three times the standard deviation ($3 \times s$) around the mean value ($\overline{x}$).
+This rule says that \\(99.73\%\\) of normally distributed data is between the interval defined by three times the standard deviation (\\(3 \times s\\)) around the mean value (\\(\overline{x}\\)).
 Note that I'm using the sample mean and standard deviation.

-Using this interval, $\left[\overline{x} - 3s, \overline{x} + 3s\right]$, we can normalize the errors using a more robust strategy.
+Using this interval, \\(\left[\overline{x} - 3s, \overline{x} + 3s\right]\\), we can normalize the errors using a more robust strategy.
 This strategy indeed can give us fewer false positive drift detections and was used for a long time in River.
 However, the statistical test assumptions were incorrect.
 Once I understood that everything made sense!

 ### 2.4.
 The current solution

 Recently I discovered everything I talked about so far concerning HAT and HATR.
 Once I got all this matter about performing a statistical test to assess whether the differences between the performances of the foreground and background subtrees were significant, it was only a matter of finding something more appropriate for regression.

 After some research, I decided to give a z-test a try.
 Why z-test?
 Well, it sounded generic and straightforward enough.
 Again, we assume the distributions are normally distributed (which sounds reasonable since we are monitoring errors and there are plenty of observations).
-By default, the threshold to define the warm-up period before testing for statistically significant performance differences is $300$.
+By default, the threshold to define the warm-up period before testing for statistically significant performance differences is \\(300\\).
 This value comes from the original HAT.
 So, three hundred error observations for each contender (foreground and background subtrees) sounds reasonable.

 And that's it.
 No more range limitations, mysterious formulae/code, and try/excepts!